 Useful Tanzania Information;

-Credit cards are only accepted by the major airline companies and by most of the bigger hotels and lodges.
-Do not rely on credit cards as a source of cash while travelling in Tanzania.
-In some cases a surcharge will be added to credit card payments.
+Only major airline companies and big hotels or lodges in Tanzania accept Credit cards.
+So do not rely solely on it for making payments while travelling.
+In addition, you’ll have to incur a surcharge every time you make a transaction.
 We suggest that you take sufficient vacationslers checks/cash and use the credit card as a back-up only, for the duration of your Tanzania vacation adventure.

 There are two seasons of rain in Tanzania: the long rainy period (monsoon) which runs from late March until June and a short rainy period, which runs from November until mid January.
-The long rains fall in heavy downpours, often accompanied by violent storms.
-The short rains tend to be much less severe.
+The long rains often come with heavy downpours and violet storms.
+The short rains that follow are less intense.
 Average summer temperatures: 18°C to 29°C

 Average winter temperatures: 15°C to 26°C